 $1,300,000 SETTLEMENT: Worker Receives Compensation After Accident on Offshore Drilling Rig A serious accident can continue to affect your life long after…

-Accidental Death & Dismemberment (AD&D) insurance is a limited form of “life” insurance that will pay full policy benefits if the insured dies in an accident and lesser amounts for the loss of sight, hearing, or a limb.
-AD&D is much cheaper than traditional life insurance, but it is only an add-on to whole or term life, not a replacement for them.
+Accidental Death & Dismemberment (AD&D) insurance is a supplement life insurance policy that will pay benefits if the insured dies in an accident.
+The policy may also pay lesser amounts for the loss of sight, hearing, or a limb.
+AD&D is much cheaper than traditional life insurance, but it is only an add-on to whole or term life insurance, not a replacement for them.